MaryP111/Javengers/SRS.md

 **Each registered user should have a profile page**

-    *What should we include in it?*
+    What should we include in it?

-    a.
-Personal information: full name, email, a sort bio and description, a profile image.
+    i.
+Personal information: full name, email, a sort bio and description, a profile image. ii.
-    b.
 Registration history, the amount of registered and bought products.
 Each user should also possess a bonus card which will keep track of his activity.

 **How to ensure the quality of the presented information**